 Look at Data Usage Meter or Data Monitor, depending on your provider.
 Compare the amount of data used from the prior months.
 Small changes are normal, but if you notice sudden spikes in data activity that don’t align with your behavior, chances are you’re infected.

 You can do the same check on your smartphone.

 To check data usage on an Android, open the Settings app and tap Network & internet, followed by Data usage.
 Under Mobile, you’ll see how much data you use for the month.

 To check data usage on iPhones, open the Settings app and tap Cellular.
 If you’re on an older version of iOS, open Settings and tap Mobile Data.
 You’ll see your cellular data listed under Usage, as well as the individual data usage for each app or service on your phone.

 3. Videos refuse to buffer and webpages take forever to load

 When a streaming video suddenly freezes and your device appears to be “thinking,” this is called buffering.
 Despite being annoying, it’s totally normal — especially if you play a lot of videos or your Wi-Fi connection is weak.

-But if it’s happening often, or videos fail to play at all, you’re wise to suspect neighbors are piggy-backing on your connection.
+But if it’s happening often or videos fail to play, you’re wise to suspect neighbors are piggy-backing on your connection.
 Tap or click here for steps on how to check for Wi-Fi thieves.

-Malware can also slow down your internet traffic through a process called DNS hijacking.
+Malware can also slow down your internet traffic through DNS hijacking.
 When this happens, hackers redirect your internet traffic to unsafe servers instead of secure ones.
-This will not only slow down your browsing experience, but it can also put your security at risk.
+This will not only slow down your browsing experience but can also put your security at risk.

-To check your router’s DNS settings, you can use online tools that also offer advanced hijacking protection, like CloudFlare or Quad9.
+To check your router’s DNS settings, you can use online tools that offer advanced hijacking protection, like Cloudflare or Quad9.
 Tap or click here to find out how to make your router hacker-proof.